 Before 2004, all of our net revenues were generated from sales of specialty solar modules and products.
 In 2004, we began selling standard solar modules.
-In 2016, we generated 96.2% of our net revenues from our MSS segment, which primarily comprises the design, development, manufacture and sale of solar power products, solar system kits and provided EPC and O&M services, and 3.8% from our energy segment, which primarily comprises solar power project development and sale, operating solar power projects and sales of electricity.
-In 2017, we generated 80.0% of our net revenues from our MSS segment and 20.0% from our energy segment.
-In 2018, we generated 57.9% of our net revenues from our MSS segment and 42.1% from our energy segment.
+In 2018, we generated 57.9% of our net revenues from our MSS segment, which primarily comprises the design, development, manufacture and sale of solar power products, solar system kits and the provision of EPC and O&M services, and 42.1% from our energy segment, which primarily comprises solar power project development and sale, operating solar power projects and sales of electricity.
+In 2019, we generated 77.5% of our net revenues from our MSS segment and 22.5% from our energy segment.